Plymouth van crash death followed police 'misunderstanding'

 About an hour later, the van was in a crash which killed David Perrin, 29.

-The police watchdog's report concluded there was no police misconduct.'Some confusion'
+The police watchdog's report concluded there was no police misconduct.

 The Independent Police Complaints Commission found a police community support officer (PCSO) responded to the report on 22 January of the two men getting into the vehicle outside the restaurant in Moorview Terrace.